markpwns1/jammy/README.md

 ```

 ### Comments
 Single-line comments start with a `//` like in C-style languages.
 Multi-line comments similarly start with `/*` and end with `*/`.
-Nested multi-line comments are not supported (yet).
+Nested multi-line comments are supported.

 ### Variables
 Variables are declared using the `let` statement.
 Any variable declared this way will be local.